Fishing boat that sunk was investigated for dumping in popular bay

 Maritime New Zealand has launched an investigation into the sinking.

-The vessel was in the news in January this year, after crew were accused of dumping fish waste overboard near a popular swimming spot in Caroline Bay, Timaru, and was investigated by the Environment Canterbury Regional Council.
+The vessel was in the news in January, after crew were accused of dumping fish waste near a popular swimming spot in Caroline Bay, Timaru, and was investigated by the Environment Canterbury Regional Council.

 Yesterday, council southern zone lead Peter Burt said its investigation found a small amount of fish waste was discharged from the vessel.